heridev/smsforall-rails-api/README.md

 rails g serializer Movie name year
 ```

-## FCM and google cloud messaging in firebase
+## FCM and Google Cloud messaging in Firebase
-There are some plain examples about using the service in the following document
+There are some plain examples of using the service in the following document
 ```
 working_with_firebase_cloud_messaging.md
 ```